Corporate Governance Guidelines

 The Audit Committee appoints and establishes the fees for our independent public accountants, reviews and approves the procedures we use to prepare our periodic reports, reviews and approves our critical accounting policies, reviews the independence of the independent public accountants, monitors the effectiveness of the audit effort and oversees our financial and accounting organization and our system of internal accounting controls.
 The Audit Committee operates under a written charter setting forth the functions and responsibilities of the committee.

 All of the members of the Audit Committee are "independent" in accordance with applicable rules promulgated by the SEC and Nasdaq listing standards.
-The Board of Directors has determined that Mr. Berger is an "audit committee financial expert" as defined in Item 401(h) of Regulation S-K of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+The Board of Directors has determined that Mr. Gryska is an "audit committee financial expert" as defined in Item 407(d)(5)(ii) of Regulation S-K of the NASDAQ listing standards.

 Our Compensation Committee is comprised of the following members of our Board of Directors: